Muavae Va’a – President

 Dr. Carol Mayer

-Anthropology, Carol is an expert in her field on the African and Pacific Islands.
+Professor of Anthropology, Carol is an expert in her field on the African and Pacific Islands.
 She was awarded fellowships based on her Pacific research at the Smithsonian Institute and the Sainsbury Research Centre.

 Along with teaching courses at the University of British Columbia (UBC), the University of Victoria, and the Emily Carr University of Art and Design, Dr. Mayer has served on various museum councils, been a jury member for numerous granting agencies, is an expert examiner for the Cultural Property Review Board and is a reviewer and editor for several publications.
 Holding degrees from UBC, Cambridge University, and the university of Leicester, she has delivered papers at several conferences and been published widely on topics relating to museum practice.